k-privateai/k-privateai.github.io/_posts/2024-11-24-PDT - K-PAI seminar announcement - 03.markdown

 </li>
 </ul>

+Because to truly see the holistic view of the rising technology called Artificial Intelligence (AI), we have to see not only the technology, but other areas such as industry, market, hardware, society, ethics, entrepreneurs, and even investors.
-This seminar will explore the rapid evolution of AI, focusing on the last decade's breakthroughs like deep learning (DL) and large language models (LLMs), and their impact on industries and markets.
+For that, this seminar will explore the rapid evolution of AI, focusing on the last decade's breakthroughs like deep learning (DL) and large language models (LLMs), and their impact on industries and markets.
 It delves into both the promises and perils of AI, offering strategies